Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

 Ascension 1 Passive | Heir to the Ancient Sea’s Authority

-When a party member triggers a Vaporize, Frozen, Electro-Charged, Bloom, Hydro Swirl, or a Hydro Crystallize reaction on opponents, 1 stack of Past Draconic Glories will be granted to Neuvillette for 30s.
+When a party member triggers a Vaporize, Frozen, Electro-Charged, Bloom, Hydro Swirl, Hydro Crystallize or a Lunar-Crystallize reaction on opponents, 1 stack of Past Draconic Glories will be granted to Neuvillette for 30s.
 Max 3 stacks.
 Past Draconic Glories causes Charged Attack: Equitable Judgment to deal 110%/125%/160% of its original DMG.

 The stacks of Past Draconic Glories created by each kind of Elemental Reaction exist independently.